Host a Solar Cookout for Earth Day!

 Let the Sun Shine In!

 On the day of the Solar Cookout, I had bags of ingredients portioned out and ready to go for each student — mini pitas, tomato sauce, and shredded cheese for the pizzas; and graham crackers, vegetarian marshmallows, and chocolate for the s’mores.
 I strongly suggest paper towel rolls and baby wipes for cleaning saucy fingers and mopping up spills — preparing food outside on a windy day can get hairy.
 I also learned the hard way to assign some students as “oven guards” while the picnic cooks — we ended up sharing our feast with an intrepid gang of hungry pigeons.
 Even with the spills, occasional patches of clouds, and marauding birds, all of the students had wide smiles and a newfound appreciation for the power of the sun.
-Check out this one-minute video below to see what our solar cookout looked like in action!
-Mobile users can access the solar cookout video here.

 Resources About Solar Cooking and Solar Energy